-- 1. What were the most significant things you accomplished this year? - 2.
-What were the most significant struggles you faced? - 3.
+- 1. What were the most significant projects you and/or your team accomplished this year? - 2.
+What were the most significant struggles you and/or your team faced this year? - 3.
 What will be your points of focus in the coming year? - 4.
 What is your biggest dream for your area of the Seminary? - 5.
 How do you feel your team is functioning? - 6.
 What measurable change will you focus on in the next year? - 7.
-How is your load wearing on you? and your family? - 8.
+How is your load wearing on you and your family? - 8.
 List 3 things you have seen improve as a result of assessment, analysis and change in your goals for the past year.